Gergling/12a-mean/README.md

 - Medical Mystery Tour (Components/Biological): What's wrong with my patient?
 - Upgrade (Components/Circuitboard|Mechanical|Cyberspace): Upgrade the tech on any level.
 - Warp Chase (Spaceships/Interstellar): Pursue a spaceship in deep space.
+- Boarding Party (Humanoid/Spaceship|Spacewalk): Enter a ship.
+Commandeer it.

+Quests always have the same format.
+Victory is achieved by defeating all the sprites within given restrictions (e.g. time limit), and defeat occurs under counter-conditions.

+Victory can include rewards dependent on the quest configuration.
+Usually items (which can include data, software and AI configs) and currency.

+Quests will arise automatically to apply buffs to the ship and crew.
+This way, players always have something to do, even if somebody is doing the quest chain.

 ## Narrative

 Quest generation needs to have a tree of outcomes.

 For example, the crew are given a mission to seek out a band of pirates.
 This is a navigational quest.
-On completion, they enter a chase.
+On completion, they enter a Warp Chase.
-- Catching up results in:
+- Victory (catch up):
-  - A hacking quest where the enemies try to undermine your engineering systems so you can't pursue and your weapons so you can't fight.
+  - Opens a Hacking quest where the enemies try to undermine your engineering systems and weapons so you can't pursue or fight.
+    - Victory:
-  - A combat quest
+    - Defeat:
+  - Opens a Star Wars quest where you attempt to disable the ship.
+    - Victory: Opens a Boarding Party quest.
+    - Defeat: The ship escapes.
+  - Possibly opens an unknown medical quest where you heal crew members.
+  - Opens an unknown medical quest where you buff boarding soldiers.
+  - Opens an engineering quest to keep the ship together and able to continue fighting.
-- Losing track of the pirates results in a quest to look for their trail.
+- Defeat: results in a quest to look for their trail.
+This is an intelligence quest.
+Victory is achieved by defeating a number of mysteries.
+There may be a time limit.
+Defeat is achieved otherwise.
+  - Victory: Reopens the conditions of the root quest, but described as 'we have picked up the trail'.
+  - Defeat: The chain ends.
+The pirates escape.
+Theoretically this could drive Plot.